 Because the predictions, if they are incorrect, are off by an integer (once the classification scheme is applied), standard residuals are not the usual mechanism to test the quality of the model.
 Instead, a table called a confusion matrix is typically used.
-In a confusion matrix, there are typically 4 cells (in a 2x2 matrix), where one cell is the correctly classified 0s, one cell is the incorrectly classified 1s, and one cell is the correctly classified 1s.
+In a confusion matrix, there are typically 4 cells (in a 2x2 matrix), where one cell is the correctly classified 0s, one cell is the incorrectly classified 0s, one cell is the incorrectly classified 0s, one cell is the correctly classified 1s.
 Adding the two cells together for correct classifications, and divided by the total number of observations in the data set, provides a percentage that indicates the quality of the model.
 The higher the percentage of correct classifications the better.